Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/Group14_Final_Project.md

   The first step is to check the quality of the reads produced by the RNA-sequencing.
 One tool that can be used for this is FastQC, which gives various measurements of read quality that can be analyzed by the researchers.
 If the quality is good enough, the next step is to map the reads to the genome.
 This step takes all the fragments that were sequenced and maps them to their corresponding genes (or other areas of the genome).

   The third step in the RNA-seq data analysis workflow is Expression quantification.
 During this step, we are able to measure the expression level of a gene as a measure of the number of RNA reads that were aligned to it.
 The difference between two individuals is not only limited to genomic differences in DNA.
-An individual with the same genome in all of their cells will still have different cells behaving differently due to differing levels of gene expression (Alberts, 2002).
+An individual with the same genome in all of their cells will still have different cells behaving differently due to differing levels of gene expression <sup>[1]</sup>.
 Gene expression is regulated at many levels, one of which is the transcriptional level; a variety of transcription factors determine which genes will be transcribed and in what amounts at any time.
 The expression of genes in a cell can vary with environment, situations of stress, disease, etc. and understanding gene expression levels is key for a lot of research.
 For example, we can use gene expression levels to identify differentially expressed genes in cancer patients, and use this information to diagnose cancer early.

   In the expression quantification step of RNA sequencing, the mapped reads to the genome are counted using tools such as featureCounts which determine the raw mapped read counts for sections of the genome.
 However, we cannot make any conclusions on gene expression solely based on these raw mapped read counts and therefore need to perform normalization.